confluentinc/ksql/docs/how-to-guides/use-a-custom-timestamp-column.md

-# How to use a custom timestamp field
+# How to use a custom timestamp column

 ## Context